 Enagás has been working for years on the management and continuous improvement of the sustainability issues identified as priorities, thus endorsing the work carried out by the company in the area of sustainability.

 For more information on the impacts, risks and opportunities identified as material, see disclosure requirement SBM-3.

-15 This link refers to unverified information within the framework of the review of the Non-Financial Information and Sustainability Information Statement.
+15 This link directs to information not verified as part of the review of the Non-Financial Information Statement and Sustainability Report.